-As was previously mentioned in Appendix 2 and Appendix 4, flow into the Rice Rips Project is determined by releases from the Messalonskee Lake dam and discharge from the Oakland Hydroelectric station.
-The Messalonskee Lake dam is located approximately 2.3 miles upstream from the Rice Rips dam.
-The water quality certificate ("the WOC") issued to the Rice Rips project (see Appendix 5-1) recognized the effect the Messalonskee dam would have on the operation of the Rice Rips project.
+As was previously mentioned in Appendix 2 and Appendix 4, flow into the Union Project is determined by releases from the Messalonskee Lake dam and discharge from the Oakland and Rice Rips hydroelectric stations.
+The Messalonskee Lake dam is located approximately 6.8 miles upstream from the Union Gas dam.
+The water quality certificate ("the WOC") issued to the Union Project (see Appendix 5-1) recognized the effect the Messalonskee dam would have on the operation of the Union Project.
 The water level of the Messalonskee Lake reservoir level is managed for recreational purposes.
 Messalonskee Lake receives the most recreational use of any other water bodies within the project boundaries.
 Existing recreational facilities include various hard-surface boat launch facilities and fishing sites along the Messalonskee stream.
-During summer months the WQC allows a reservoir draw down of up to 0.5 foot from an elevation of 235.4 feet.
+During summer months the WOC allows a reservoir draw down of up to 0.5 foot from an elevation of 235.4 feet.
 The applicant only utilizes the top 0.5 feet during the summer months because camp owners on the lake complain when the water goes lower than that.
 During winter months, a reservoir drawdown of 1.0 foot is allowed from an elevation of 235.4 feet.
 During shutdown periods a continuous flow of 15 cfs is required to be maintained through project developments until the reservoir level is built up to reestablish turbine operation and or spillage.

-The Rice Rips Project is operated as a run of river facility.
-The Rice Rips Project impoundment level is maintained at the top of the spillway through operation of a pond level control system.
-15 cfs is discharged from the Rice Rips dam at all times into the bypass.
-When lake discharges are approximately 570 cfs or greater water is directed through the turbine.
-When flows are approximately 570 cfs or less the turbines are cycled.
+The Union Project is operated as a run of river facility.
+The Union Project impoundment level is maintained at the top of the spillway through operation of a pond level control system.
+When lake discharges are approximately 570 cfs or greater water is discharged through the turbine.
+When flows are approximately 570 cfs or less the turbine are cycled.
+During shutdown the turbine is required to ramp down over a 30-minute period.
+If the turbine is not operating water is discharged over the Union Gas dam spillway.
+The project is required to maintain a minimum flow of 15 cfs or project inflow, if less, through the project development.